-During the period ended March 31, 2011, an aggregate of \$3.6 million of earn-out was paid in connection with the Tollytots and Kids Only acquisitions.
+During the first quarter of 2011, an aggregate of \$3.6 million of earn-out was paid in connection with the Tollytots and Kids Only acquisitions.

 In November 2009, we sold an aggregate principal amount of \$100.0 million of 4.50% Convertible Senior Notes due 2014 (the "Notes").
-The Notes, which are senior unsecured obligations of JAKKS, pay interest semi-annually at a rate of 4.50% per annum and mature on November 1, 2014.
-The conversion rate will initially be 63.2091 shares of our common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$15.82 per share of common stock), subject to adjustment in certain circumstances.
+The Notes, which are senior unsecured obligations the Company, pay interest semi-annually at a rate of 4.50% per annum and mature on November 1, 2014.
+The initial conversion rate is 63.2091 shares of our common stock per \$1,000 principal amount of notes (equivalent to an initial conversion price of approximately \$15.82 per share of common stock), subject to adjustment in certain circumstances.
+As a result of the cash dividend of \$0.10 per share declared by the Board of Directors payable October 3, 2011, the new conversion rate will be 63.5950 shares of JAKKS common stock per \$1,000 principal amount of notes (or approximately \$15.72 per share).
 Prior to August 1, 2014, holders of the Notes may convert their Notes only upon specified events.
 Upon conversion, the Notes may be settled, at our election, in cash, shares of our common stock, or a combination of cash and shares of our common stock.
 Holders of the Notes may require us to repurchase for cash all or some of their Notes upon the occurrence of a fundamental change (as defined in the Notes).

 We believe that our cash flows from operations and cash and cash equivalents will be sufficient to meet our working capital and capital expenditure requirements and provide us with adequate liquidity to meet our anticipated operating needs for at least the next 12 months.
 Although operating activities are expected to provide cash, to the extent we grow significantly in the future, our operating and investing activities may use cash and, consequently, this growth may require us to obtain additional sources of financing.
 There can be no assurance that any necessary additional financing will be available to us on commercially reasonable terms, if at all.
 We intend to finance our long-term liquidity requirements out of net cash provided by operations and net cash and cash equivalents.
-As of March 31, 2011, we do not have any off-balance sheet arrangements.
+As of September 30, 2011, we do not have any off-balance sheet arrangements.